Figuefari/Figuefari/README.md

 - 🌱 I’m currently discovering and learning new tools that allow me to present data clearly and effectively.

 - 👀 I’m interested in practicing and improving my skills in data science through projects from various areas.
-I am more than willing to spend hours and hours if the project involves data from the videogames or films industry 🎮🎦
+I’m more than willing to spend hours and hours if the project involves any industry that I’m unfamiliar with, in order to learn from it.

 - I'm from Viña del Mar🌅, a beautiful coastal city in Chile 🇨🇱